Granny Annexe Cost

 Post your job

-Saving money on labour is appealing, but the last thing you need is a dangerous and structurally unsound annexe.
+Saving money on labour is one way to bring down the cost of a granny annexe; however, the last thing you need is a dangerous and structurally unsound building.

 granny annexe

-This contains the time and effort required to construct additional plumbing throughout the property and connect it to main facilities as necessary.
+This includes the time and effort required to construct additional plumbing throughout the property and connect it to main facilities as necessary.

 Find Tradespeople, compare up to 3 quotes!